Nothing but sincerity as far as the eye can see

 The greatest strength of It’s the Great Pumpkin Charlie Brown is its moody animation, most especially the almost heart-rending outdoor settings.
 Nothing moves my soul quite like the inky black skies of Halloween night in this special: It looks the way autumn evenings feel, chilly and infinite.
 The oranges and browns and reds and yellows of falling leaves fill the frame and soothe my sunburnt psyche.

-Everything that makes Peanuts special in the first place is there, too: The simple but expressive animation; the sketch-like visual texture and tone; the postmodern joy of kids processing their world with alternating childhood and misunderstood adulthood lenses (there are more jokes about being sued than you probably remember); the voice actors who are real kids and who therefore actually sound like real kids.
+Everything that makes all the early Peanuts specials delightful in the first place is there, too: The simple but expressive animation; the sketch-like visual texture and tone; the postmodern joy of kids processing their world with alternating childhood and misunderstood adulthood lenses (there are more jokes about being sued than you probably remember); the voice actors who are real kids and who therefore actually sound like real kids.

 The jazz!
 This Vince Guaraldi score runs neck-and-neck in with the one in the Christmas special in its ability to elevate and contextualize everything around it.
 It’s moody the same way a fall breeze is; occasionally gentle, every now and then, prickly; though always cozy enough if you’re wearing a sweater and sipping a coffee.